cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 Clock domains
 -------------

-To simplify the design of revision 1.0.0, each module of ECAP5-DPROC belong to a unique clock domain.
+To simplify the design of version 1.0.0, each module of ECAP5-DPROC belong to a unique clock domain.

 Pipeline stages
 ---------------